IdoY12/IdoY12/README.md

 <summary>📖 <b>More about my journey</b></summary>
 <br>

-Disciplined problem solver with a strong technical mindset, focused on writing code and solving problems through practice.
-Surrounded by computers and technology from an early age, actively developing skills and exploring new tools while continuously deepening technical understanding through hands-on work.

-Hands-on experience in web application development with a primary focus on TypeScript and Node.js, and growing exposure to AI, ML, and LLM-based technologies.
-Experience includes delivering client-facing functionality, implementing server-side logic, integrating databases, developing REST APIs, and enabling real-time communication.
-Motivated to contribute value by developing reliable, well-structured solutions as part of professional engineering teams.
+Disciplined problem solver focused on writing code and solving problems through practice.
+Hands-on experience in web development with TypeScript and Node.js, along with growing exposure to AI, ML, and LLM technologies.
+Motivated to contribute value through reliable, well-structured solutions as part of professional engineering teams.

 </details>